pitt500/OnlineStoreTCA/README.md

 }
 ```

-Then in the UI, we use ForEachStore to iterate over all the (Product) states and actions:
+Then in the UI, we use ForEachStore to iterate over all the (Product) states and actions.
+This will make possible sending actions to the respective cell and mutate its state.
 ```swift
 List {
     ForEachStore(